 From where are Lüks Linen products sourced?

-What’s the difference between machine manufacturing and hand-woven products?
+What’s the difference between machine manufacturing and hand-woven and semi-automatic products?

-Whilst this is a topic of great debate we have to be realistic and appreciate that in order to grow, meet orders, and encourage their children to enter into the family business, some weavers have embraced the use of semi-automatic looms and computer aided design techniques which they use in addition to their traditional wooden shuttle looms to add variety to their products.
+Whilst this is a topic of great debate we have to be realistic and appreciate that in order to grow, meet orders, and encourage the continuation of family business, some weavers have embraced the use of semi-automatic looms and computer aided design techniques which they use in addition to their traditional wooden shuttle looms to add variety to their products.
 Lüks Linen stock both handmade and machine products, all of which are sourced from small batch suppliers not mass manufacturing factories.
 The method of production is clearly outlined in the product description.

 Are your handwoven products more expensive to buy?